Google kicks out toolbars out of Chrome Web Store

 Google typically favors open app outlets governed extra through consumer evaluations than using a government-approved instrument.
 However, even with its slightly open way, Google is exhibiting an ecosystem it wants to control and believes walled gardens still have a spot within the tech trade.

 An extension must have a single goal that’s clear to users.
 Don’t create an extension requiring customers to accept unrelated performance bundles, equivalent to an electronic mail notification and a news headline aggregator.
-If two performance pieces are clearly separate, they should be put into two completely different extensions, and users will have to install and uninstall them separately.
+If two performance pieces are separate, they should be put into two completely different extensions, and users must install and uninstall them separately.
 For example, a performance that displays product ratings and reviews and injects ads into websites must no longer be bundled into a single extension.
-Similarly, toolbars that supply a large array of functionality or entry points into services and products are better delivered as separate extensions so that customers can choose the products and services they need.
+Similarly, toolbars that supply many functionalities or entry points into services and products are better delivered as separate extensions so customers can choose the products and services they need.

-Google is expecting the change will cause difficulties for some programmers.
+Google is expecting the change to cause difficulties for some programmers.
 “Some may want to be cut up into multiple separate extensions.
-Builders may wish to swap to a special method to monetization,” Kay mentioned.
+Builders may wish to swap to a special monetization method,” Kay mentioned.